 - If you’re looking for a combination oilstone, this one may not work for you.
 However, soaking whetstones in water rather than oil is much better, so this would still be a great purchase!

 Designed with premium quality corundum for durability and resilience, this top-notch whetstone kit has a show-stopping grit of 400 and 1000 to fix chipped edges and repair blades that have lost their sharpness while chopping, cutting, and slicing.
-This premium knife sharpening stone set is the perfect gift for a cooking connoisseur, thanks to the elegant packaging and lifetime warranty.
+This premium knife sharpening stone set is the perfect gift for a cooking connoisseur, thanks to the elegant packaging and limited lifetime warranty.
 Still, need some convincing?

 - This kit is designed with high-quality Acacia wood for all the sturdiness your knives need.